 Our Statement of Corporate Governance provides that Directors are expected to attend meetings of the Board and meetings of the Board committees on which they serve.
-During fiscal 2017, the Board held five meetings.
-Each of our current Directors attended at least 75% of the aggregate number of meetings of the Board and the committees on which he or she served (held during the period that he or she served).
+During fiscal 2018, the Board held eight meetings.
+Each of our current Directors attended at least 75% of the aggregate number of meetings of the Board and the committees of the Board on which he or she served (held during the period that he or she served).

 Directors are also encouraged to attend and participate in the Company's annual meeting of stockholders.
-Ten of the then serving Directors attended the annual meeting of stockholders held by the Company in November 2016.
+Ten of the then serving Directors attended the annual meeting of stockholders held by the Company in November 2017.